LG's 2019 TVs revealed: Alexa and Google Assistant, 8K OLED and more

 - Say Cello to "NanoCell" LCDs.
 LG has changed the name of its higher-end 2019 LCD sets to NanoCell TV, but when I parse the language of the press release, I don't see any claims of improved picture compared to the 2018 models, which were called "Super UHD."

-- High-end 2019 LG TVs will have HDMI 2.1...mostly.
-LG says its 2019 OLED and select LCD models include "HDMI 2.1 ports" that allow high frame rate video (up to 120 frames per second) via HDMI, as well as support for enhanced audio return channel (eARC) and Variable Refresh Rate (VRR).
-It does not, however, claim 48 Gbps bandwidth, the headline feature of HDMI 2.1.
+- High-end 2019 LG TVs will have HDMI 2.1... mostly.
+LG says its 2019 OLED and select LCD models include "HDMI 2.1 ports" that allow high frame rate video (up to 120 frames per second) via HDMI, as well as support for enhanced audio return channel (eARC) and variable refresh rate (VRR).
+It does not, however, claim 48 gigabit per second bandwidth, the headline feature of HDMI 2.1.
 That really doesn't matter with non-8K TVs, but it could be an issue with the 8K models mentioned above.
-Check out HDMI 2.1: what you need to know for details.
+Check out HDMI 2.1: What you need to know for details.

 I asked LG whether any of the new software features would make their way to existing 2018 or earlier TVs, and will update this article when I find out.